 Or further afield...Great links to Europe.

 organisations provided our students with placements in 2017/18

 of Leeds Beckett students were satisfied with the overall quality of their course.

 Our Library is open 24 hours a day, seven days a week, every day of the year

 Our diverse community is made up of students from 143 countries and territories

 The percentage of all our graduates in work or further study six months after graduating

-Source: Destinations of Leavers from Higher Education survey 2015-16.
-Includes all UK, EU and overseas postgraduate and undergraduates.
+Source: Destinations of Leavers from Higher Education survey 2016-17.
+Includes all UK and international undergraduates and postgraduates.

 Our history stretches back almost 200 years

 We have been given an overall four-star rating by QS, the international higher education benchmarking agency, in its five-star rating system